 Commemoration Garland at Cotehele

-The annual Christmas garland, built from flowers grown in Cotehele garden is always a big event and this year, the centenary of the end of the First World War, is being marked with an extra-special display.
+The annual Christmas garland, built from flowers grown in Cotehele garden is always a big event and in 2018, we marked the centenary of the end of the First World War, with an extra-special display.

 West Country print-artist, Dominique Coiffait, has worked alongside the garden team to transform the Great Hall into an artwork to commemorate the Armistice.
 The artwork represents the ebb and flow of life and the seasons at Cotehele, with flowers and foliage interwoven with reproductions of the First World War artefacts the local community have shared for the four years of the centenary exhibitions.